unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 - Mint a new subdomain
 - Burn a domain

 Domain owners can set one _Approved address_ per domain and many _Operator_ addresses.
-These Operators can manage a domain on a user's behalf.
-For more details, see [Managing Domain Ownership](../managing-domains/managing-domain-ownership.md).
+These roles can manage a domain on a user's behalf.
+For more details, see [Managing domain ownership](../managing-domains/managing-domain-ownership.md).

 ### Resolver